N'écoute pas les idoles

-France Gall, commonly called N'écoute pas les idoles after the opening track, is the debut studio album by French singer France Gall.
-It was released on a 10-inch LP in March 1964.
+France Gall, commonly called N'écoute pas les idoles after the opening track, is the debut 10-inch LP record by French singer France Gall.
+It was released in March 1964.
+On the recordings, Gall is accompanied by Alain Goraguer and his orchestra.

+The album is a compilation of the extended plays Ne sois pas si bête (1963), and N'écoute pas les idoles (1964).